Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

-- Field name: Define the field name for the hidden field.
-- Hidden value: Specify the hidden value for this field.
 - Input type:
   - Custom: Allows the creation of a custom hidden field.
   - Subscription: Activates the subscription process on every form submission.
 If this type is selected, the hidden value needs to be set to "on" to trigger the subscription process.
   - Email: Automatically populates the field with the logged-in user’s email.
 This feature is available only on restricted pages (pages that require user login).
   - Name: Automatically populates the field with the logged-in user’s name.
 This feature is available only on restricted pages (pages that require user login).
+  - URL Parameter: Reads the value from the current page’s URL parameters and sends it with the form.
+- Field name: Define the field name for the hidden field.
+- Hidden value: Specify the hidden value for this field.
+- URL Parameter Key: The name of the query parameter in the URL from which to read the value.
+For example, if the page URL is `https://example.com/form?gid=abc123`, and the key is set to gid, then abc123 will be used as the field value.

 ### Validation